Analysis | Could Congress let you seize this Russian oligarch’s yacht?

 Probably.

-“I think there are legal questions about transfer of ownership and compensation that can be addressed by the Executive Branch and the Courts later,” Gooden admitted.
+“I think there are legal questions about transfer of ownership and compensation that can be addressed by the executive branch and the courts later,” Gooden admitted.
 “The primary goal now should be the seizure of these vessels and finding creative ways to do so without escalating the current conflict.”

-“There are private security companies with a global presence that could capitalize on these letters of marque, there are private American citizens who have volunteered to fight alongside the Ukrainians,” he continued, “and I guarantee there are more here at home and abroad who would welcome the opportunity to help seize these assets.”
+“There are private security companies with a global presence that could capitalize on these letters of marque.
+There are private American citizens who have volunteered to fight alongside the Ukrainians,” he continued, “and I guarantee there are more here at home and abroad who would welcome the opportunity to help seize these assets.”

 Of course, this also relies an awful lot on Putin appreciating the above distinction.
-Given his recent behavior, one might assume that he’d be disinclined to respect a legal distinction between the U.S. government empowering people to seize his friends’ planes and the government seizing those planes directly.
+Given his recent behavior, one might assume he’d be disinclined to respect a legal distinction between the U.S. government empowering people to seize his friends’ planes and the government seizing those planes directly.

-When letters of marque have been issued the U.S. government in the past (the last known occasion having been the War of 1812), they have generally required that privateers post bond in order to ensure compliance with applicable international laws.
+When letters of marque have been issued by the U.S. government in the past (the last known occasion having been the War of 1812), they have generally required that privateers post bond to ensure compliance with applicable international laws.
 Gooden clarified that his process, if enacted, would exclude the government from liability for, say, deadly shootouts or violations of international borders.
 Another detail to be worked out.

-It’s extremely unlikely that Congress will enact this idea, of course, given both the questions and the downside risk.
-(Namely: stoking nuclear war.)
+It’s extremely unlikely that Congress will enact this idea, of course, given both the questions and the downside risk (namely: stoking nuclear war).
 But, hey, these are unprecedented times.
 So you might as well keep an eye on Sweeney’s oligarch tracker.
 Next thing you know, you could be the proud owner of a very expensive jet.